0abc/0abc-a22/README.md

   * 100% of total costs (soldiers)
   * 50% of total costs (siege weapons, war ships)
   * 10% of total costs (fishing boats, merchant ships, support units)
-  * 10% of maximum health (army camps, civic centres, fortresses, towers)
+  * 10% of maximum health (army camps, centres, fortresses, outposts, towers)
   * none (other structures)
 * Economic buildings and walls can be constructed in neutral territory
 * All walls and towers are stronger and more expensive;